-Appendix 9 - Information for candidates about you and how we use it (Microsoft Word -Information for candidates - Privacy Notice MR (jcg.org.uk))
+Appendix 10: Information about you and how we use it

+Microsoft Word - Information for candidates - Privacy Notice_MR (jcq.org.uk)

-Information About You and How We Use It
+Information for Candidates Information About You and How We Use It

 You have entered general or vocational qualifications such as GCSE, A-level, functional skills qualifications etc with one or more of the awarding bodies listed above.
 In order to be able to provide examinations and assessments, the awarding body needs to collect and use information about you.
 This notice provides you with a high level summary of the information the awarding body is required by law to give you about what happens to that information.
 For more detail see each awarding body's full Privacy Notice: